sunn-e/PySORTO/README.md

 # PySOTTO

 A sorting visualiser in Python

+## Todo

+- [x] Time of execution
+- [ ] Visualise like animation,frame by frame